Adam Air: Other legal issues

-Large numbers of pilots joined the airline when it was founded in 2003, but most of them quit years later over safety concerns.
+Large numbers of pilots joined the airline when it was founded in 2003, but most of them quit years later over safety concerns mostly after the crash of Flight 574.

 On 10 January 2007 there was a report that Indonesian consumer and labour groups were planning to lodge a US$100 million suit, claiming the airline neglected safety in order to save money.

 On 21 February 2007 it was reported that 13 Adam Air employees, as well as an employee of airport operator PT Angkasa Pura, working at Soekarno-Hatta International Airport had been arrested for fraudulent data manipulation.
 The scheme involved manipulating passenger data to show passengers as 'leaving the country'.
 This meant that they were automatically charged a duty of 30,000 Rupiah each, when in reality they owed none.
 The money was then split between fourteen staff members.
 A computer from the check-in desk, as well as passenger tickets and lists, were seized.

 On 17 May 2007 Adam Air pilots decided to resign due to poor navigational systems with which they were forced to fly.
 The airline sued all of them since their contract length had not been fulfilled.
 A Liputan 6 article stated that Adam Air was not attempting to claim for damage caused by the pilots' public accusations of poor safety standards.